-The structure of "parallel debt" between lenders and a special purpose vehicle (SPV) is not known under Spanish law.
-Should this structure be adopted in a transaction where the secured obligations are governed by Spanish law, there is a risk that it is considered to be a fiduciary relationship unsupported by a real credit of the agent against the project company.
-If the secured obligation is governed by foreign law, there should be no problem for the Spanish security to secure such parallel debt, to the extent this is valid and enforceable under the applicable law.
+The structure of "parallel debt" between lenders and a special purpose vehicle (SPV) is not specifically recognised under Spanish law.
+Should this structure be adopted in a transaction where the secured obligations are governed by Spanish law, there is a risk that it would be considered to be a fiduciary relationship unsupported by a real credit of the agent against the project company.
+If the secured obligation is governed by foreign law, there should be no problem for the Spanish security to secure such parallel debt, to the extent the same is valid and enforceable under the applicable law.
 Notwithstanding this, there are clearly insufficient judicial precedents to assure that this will always be validated by the courts.